All Episodes

 Impeachment.

-And I could I could keep going literally.
+And I could keep going.

-Saw something on Drudge earlier today that what?
+Literally, saw something on Drudge earlier today that what?

-Cable news says impeachment 22 times in one day.
+Cable news says impeachment 222 times in one day.

-and it's the same pattern.
+And it's the same pattern.

 And it all started the day that this president comes down the escalator with his wife and announces he's going to run for president.

-Then everyone's laughing.
+And everyone's laughing.

-He's gonna run for president.
+He's going to run for president.

 This is a white lash.